a-sriel/project-1/devlog.md

 Driver program is completed.
 May do some formatting or bug fixes later.

 Added timestamps and proper formatting to logger.
 Logger is complete.

+Fixed driver program.
+The password was not working properly due to some piping issues.
+Program was also set up to take filename as a command line argument.
+Encryption program should also be good to go.
+I will do one last error check before finalizing this project.